 ‘I need to know them for my OWL exams at the end of the year and to be able to teach Nev, since our current teacher is more interested in keeping us helpless and under the sway of the Ministry.’
 Harry shrugged.
 ‘Might as well get them done now and out of the way.’

 ‘None of them are even remotely useful,’ Salazar said.
-‘Why use something like the Impedimenta Jinx when you know how to splinter bones?’
+‘Why use something like that Impedimenta Jinx when you know how to splinter bones?’

 Harry raised an eyebrow at the painting.
-‘Because if I use the bone-splintering curse in my exam I’m likely to fail.’
+‘Because if I use the bone-splintering curse in my exam I’m likely to fail it.’

 ‘This school has gone downhill,’ Salazar griped.
 ‘I blame the Ministry.
 Tom said they were created to uphold the Statute of Secrecy that keeps our worlds separate and safe, not restrict the types of magic wizard and witches can use or learn about.’